metagenomics/metagenomics-tk/docs/pipeline_configuration.md

 ```

 `S3_ACCESS` corresponds to the aws S3 access key id and `S3_SECRET` is the aws S3 secret key.
-If your data is publicly available then you have to set `s3SignIn:` to `false` in your config file.
+If your input data (not the databases) is publicly available then you have to set `s3SignIn:` to `false` in your config file.
 Please note that for using databases you have to provide an additional aws credentials file (see database section).

 ## Configuration of input parameters of the full pipeline mode